A Geometric Unification of Concept Learning with Concept Cones: Experiments

-\paragraph{BatchTopK and Archetypal SAEs Show Superior Alignment.} We compare the SAE variants across CUB and ImageNet using ResNet-50, ViT, and DINOv2 backbones.
-Results appear in Table~\ref{tab:sae_comparison}, with configurations matched to comparable sparsity levels where feasible.
+\textbf{Jump and vanilla SAEs show superior alignment.} We compare several SAE variants on CUB and ImageNet using ResNet-50, ViT, and DINOv2 backbones.
+Results are reported in Table~\ref{tab:sae_comparison}, with comparable sparsity levels when feasible.
+The main experiments use a Joint CBM~\cite{koh2020concept} as the reference; in Appendix~\ref{Appendix:indjointseq}, we show that using other CBM variants leads to similar conclusions.
 All variants achieve high $R^2$ values, indicating substantial predictive alignment with CBM representations.
-However, \texttt{BatchTopK} and \texttt{Archetypal} consistently exhibit superior coverage alongside competitive geometric alignment, suggesting their regularization schemes facilitate discovery of broader concept repertoires without sacrificing directional correspondence.
+However, \texttt{Jump} and \texttt{Vanilla} consistently exhibit superior coverage alongside competitive geometric alignment, suggesting their regularization schemes facilitate discovery of broader concept repertoires without sacrificing directional correspondence. \texttt{Archetypal} provides better F1 results.

 While no method dominates uniformly across all metrics, these results indicate that sparsity mechanism constitutes a consequential architectural choice shaping both the geometry and plausibility of learned concept spaces.

-\paragraph{A Sparsity Sweet Spot.} We systematically vary sparsity in \texttt{TopK} SAEs via the target $\ell_0$ parameter, which controls the proportion of active units per sample.
-Results across CUB and ImageNet with multiple backbones (Appendix \ref{sec:experimentsSparsity}, ~\cref{fig:results}(a)) reveal a consistent pattern: as sparsity decreases—permitting more active dictionary atoms—coverage, $R^2$, and sample-level F1 improve substantially, indicating that denser codes better reconstruct the CBM concept space.
+\textbf{A sparsity sweet spot.} We systematically vary sparsity in \texttt{TopK} SAEs via the target $\ell_0$ parameter, which controls the proportion of active units per sample.
+Results across CUB and ImageNet with multiple backbones (Appendix \ref{sec:experimentsSparsity}, ~\cref{fig:results}(a)) reveal a consistent pattern: as sparsity decreases—permitting more active dictionary atoms—coverage, $R^2$, and F1 improve substantially, indicating that denser codes better reconstruct the CBM concept space.
 Geometric alignment ($\rho_{\text{geom}}$), however, exhibits the opposite trend, declining as representations become less concentrated.
 This inverse relationship suggests a potential tension: aggressive sparsity produces plausible, localized prototypes at the expense of completeness, while relaxed sparsity enhances concept recovery but disperses structure across more atoms.
-Empirically, intermediate sparsity regimes ($\approx$ 0.01–0.05\% of sparsity) achieve favorable balance, maintaining reasonable geometric fidelity while attaining high coverage.
+Empirically, intermediate sparsity regimes ($\approx$ 0.01–0.05\% of sparsity) achieve a favorable balance, maintaining reasonable geometric fidelity while attaining high coverage.
 Once again, these findings indicate that sparsity is a substantive design parameter governing the plausibility of the found dictionary.